 From the kitchen there was a door into a large utility room that had two washers and two dryers and lots of counter space for folding clothes.
 The utility room had a door leading outside to the back yard and another door into the three-car garage.
 We looked into the garage and it looked like ours at home with an SUV, room for two more cars, and five bikes of various sizes hanging on the side walls with empty hangers for more bikes.
 There was a sink and counter at the back next to another door leading to the back yard.

 Donna led us back to the utility room and we went outside onto a covered patio with a built-in barbeque.
 In the back yard we saw a large pool with a diving board at one end.
-The pool house had two small changing rooms, one his and one hers.
-Each had a bank of twelve gym-type lockers for guests to put their clothes and a bathroom with a shower.
-There was also a storage room for pool supplies.
+The pool house had two small changing rooms, one for his and one for hers.
+Each had a bank of twelve gym-type lockers for guests to put their clothes and each changing room had an attached bathroom with a shower.
+And both bathrooms had a urinal.
+There was also a storage room for pool supplies and a room with the pool equipment.
 The pool and pool house were inside what Donna called a removable safety fence.
-It looked like it was made of steel.
+It looked like it was made of steel painted black.
 She said the fence was required by the building code so small kids playing in the back yard couldn’t accidentally fall into the pool.

 The yard was large and fenced all the way around.
 In back of the pool there was a lawn with plenty of room for tossing around a football.
 At the right side it backed onto a park.
 There were a lot of trees just beyond the fence in that part of the yard.
-Donna said there was a golf course on the other side of the back fence.
 The only neighbor was across the fence at the left side of the yard.
 Of course, there were houses across the street, too.

 We went back into the house and went upstairs.
 There were five bedrooms.